Ahh engagement! It’s a shiny metric in the membership site and online course world.

-You’ll know it’s time to consider adding a membership forum to your business or online courses when…
+You’ll know it’s time to consider adding a membership forum to your membership website or online courses when…

 Your Blog Gets a Ton of Comments

-If you have a super engaged audience that leaves a lot of comments on your public blog, chances are this will translate well inside of a forum.
+If you have a super engaged audience that leaves a lot of comments on your public blog, chances are this will translate well inside of a membership site forum.

 The biggest mistake I see membership site and online course creators make is that they assume that if they add a membership site forum, people will naturally use it.

 But having a forum is very different from cultivating a community of active participants on a forum.

 A great litmus test is to look at how many comments your public blog gets.
-If you’re seeing 30 to 100+ comments each time you publish a new blog post, then chances are you can expect more participation in your forum.
+If you’re seeing 30 to 100+ comments each time you publish a new blog post, then chances are you can expect more participation in your membership website forum.

-This ties in with how many of your free blog readers become paid members of your course or membership site…
+This ties in with how many of your free blog readers become paid members of your online course or membership site…

 Your Membership Has Over 1000 Members

-If you’re just starting out with your membership site, and you don’t have a big enough group of members… it doesn’t make sense to add a forum.
+If you’re just starting out with your membership site, and you don’t have a big enough group of members… it doesn’t make sense to add a forum to your membership.